vishnu350/rs-mainspring-winder/README.md

 1. Place the plunger into the housing barrel.
 2. Place the mainspring into the arbour on the winder part.
 3. Use a tweezer to latch the anchor onto the mainspring hole.
-4. Carefully put the housing barrel and winder parts together , careful not to wind in reverse as this will unlatch the anchor.
+4. Carefully put the housing barrel and winder parts together.
+Take care **not to wind in reverse** as this will unlatch the anchor.
 5. Wind the mainspring until end tail of the mainspring sticks out.
 Ram it in with any tool of your choosing,  **until it can no longer be seen**.
 If it refuses to go in, wind a little bit more to make space for it to do so (but not too much).
 6. Once done, **unwind** by going in the **reverse direction until there is no more force from the mainspring**.
-The anchor will naturally unlatch, allowing you to just pull off the winder part.
+Once unwound, the anchor will naturally unlatch, allowing you to easily take off the winder base part.
 If the mainspring is still latched, then gently unwind a little bit more.
 7. Next, place the actual mainspring barrel inside the barrel bowl recess and plug it into the housing barrel.
 8. Place the housing+bowl parts on a level surface, apply some downward force to hold it together, and then press the plunger.
 All done!
 9. Enjoy the rest of your day knowing that it just cost you $5 and a measly stapler clip to wind up a fancy Swiss mainspring.

 # Warnings and Tips
 - As stated before, everything provided here comes with **ABSOLUTELY ZERO WARRANTY**.
-Only use this on your beloved grandfather's watch if you are confident.
+Only use this on your beloved grandfather's vintage Rolex if you are confident in doing so.
 - Be very careful with the winder base part!
 Although it appears sturdy, **dropping it will most likely break the arbour**.
 - When pushing the final bit of the mainspring into the housing barrel, take care **not to accidentally push upwards and get it stuck** in between the plunger and the housing barrel walls.
 You may need to reset and try again if this happens.
 - Double check if the plunger base is **level, round and flat**.
 If it isnt, there is a higher chance for the mainspring to get caught.
 So work it down with a metal file or sandpaper.
 - Make sure to **apply downward force** while plunging the mainspring back in, otherwise it may fail to pop back into the barrel.
 - It is good to **lubricate** the housing barrel walls and mainspring before winding it in.
 This reduces winding stress and also makes it easier to plunge later on.
-- When unwinding, be gentle so as to not scratch the mainspring with the anchor, however unlikely it may seem.
+- When unwinding, be gentle so as to not scratch the mainspring with the anchor, even though this is unlikely.
-- It is recommend to practice first with spare mainsprings to get a feel of using the RS winder.
+- It is recommend to practice first with spare mainsprings/barrels to get a feel of using the RS winder.
-- The barrel bowl part can also be used to snap the barrel lid back on, as well as holding it during assembly/disassembly.
+- The barrel bowl part can also be used to snap the barrel lid back on, as well as holding it during assembly/disassembly service.

 # Future Updates
 - Store common parameters/dimensions for known movements in a library file.